sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

     cf update-service nodeuaa -c xs-security.json
     ```

-3. In the `myapp` folder, create a new file called `users.json` with the following content:
+3. In the `myapp` folder, create a file `users.json` with the following content:

     ```JSON
     [{